Basheertome/c100/_posts/2020-01-04-introduction.md

 description: One morning, when Gregor Samsa woke from troubled dreams, he found himself transformed in his bed into a horrible vermin.
 He lay on his armour-like back, and if he lifted his head a little he could see his brown belly, slightly domed and divided by arches into stiff sections.
 ---

+{::options footnote_backlink_inline="false" /}

 *The Strange Case of Dr. Jekyll and Mr. Hyde* tells the story of a lawyer investigating the connection of two persons, Dr. Henry Jekyll and Mr. Edward Hyde.
-Chief among the novel's supporting cast is a man by the name of Mr. Poole, Dr. Jekyll's loyal butler.
+Chief among the novel's supporting cast is a man by the name of Mr. Poole, Dr. Jekyll's loyal butler.[^1]

+[^1]: Just a quick little test to see if footnotes are working in the right way

 -----